 Why Are Doberman Pinschers Notorious for being Security Dogs?

-Their powerful body, muscular legs, disabling bite and sheer speed make them a machine for destruction, taking down anything in their path if necessary.
+Their powerful body, muscular legs, disabling bite, and sheer speed make them a machine for destruction, taking down anything in their path if necessary.

-Rottweilers are also an unmistakable presence, with their brown and black markings, powerful physique, confident stance, these breeds carry themselves with pride and loyalty to their handlers.
+Rottweilers are also an unmistakable presence, with their brown and black markings, powerful physique, a confident stance, these breeds carry themselves with pride and loyalty to their handlers.